 - Add your favorite pasta shapes, cooked al dente, and treat it like a mushroom cream sauce.

 - Pour it over roasted or mashed potatoes like gravy.

-- Mix with green beans and bake in a casserole dish for a Thanksgiving-worthy side.
+- Make a vegan green bean casserole for a Thanksgiving-worthy side.
 Don’t forget the crunchy fried onions on top!

 Health Benefits of Mushrooms

 Mushrooms are everyday superfoods, packed with fiber, vitamins, and minerals.
 Nutritional benefits vary depending on the type of mushroom, but overall, they are a good source of the following nutrients.